taipanfiu/Taipan/index.md

 The [OpenSearch](https://github.com/opensearch-project) project provides us with:

-- _OpenSearch_ a document store (based on an open-source fork of Elasticsearch 7.10.2)
+- _OpenSearch_ a document store
+--- based on an open-source fork of Elasticsearch 7.10.2
-- _OpenSearch Dashboards_ a plugin-based data visualisation user-interface (based on an open-source fork of Kibana 7.10.2)
+- _OpenSearch Dashboards_ a plugin-based data visualisation user-interface
+--- based on an open-source fork of Kibana 7.10.2

 The [Apache NiFi](https://nifi.apache.org/) project provides us with: